deepkit/deepkit-website2/src/pages/documentation/dependency-injection.md

 }
 ```

+All these variants have in common that they explicitly request the HttpClient dependency and the code is aware that there is a service container.
+It tightly couples your code to the framework and is something you want to avoid to keep the code clean.

-All these variants have in common that they explicitly request the HttpClient dependency.
-This request can happen not only to properties as a default value, but also somewhere in the middle of the code.
+The service request can happen not only to properties as a default value, but also somewhere in the middle of the code.
 Since in the middle of the code means that it is not part of a type interface, the use of the HttpClient is hidden.
 Depending on the variant of how the HttpClient is requested, it can sometimes be very difficult or completely impossible to replace it with another implementation.
 Especially in the area of unit tests and for the sake of clarity, difficulties can arise here, so that the service locator is now classified as an anti-pattern in certain situations.

 ## Dependency Injection

 With Dependency Injection, nothing is requested, but it is explicitly provided by the user or received by the code.
+The consumer does not have access to any service container, does not know how `HttpClient` is created or retrieved.
+In its core it allows your code to be decoupled from the IoC framework making it cleaner.

+It just declares that it needs an `HttpClient` as a type.
+One key differentiator and advantage of Dependency Injection over Service Locator is that the code using Dependency Injection works perfectly fine without any kind of service container and service identification system (you don't have to give your service a name).
+It is just a type declaration that works out of the IoC framework context as well.

 As can be seen in the example earlier, the dependency injection pattern has already been applied there.
 Specifically, constructor injection can be seen there, since the dependency is declared in the constructor.
-So UserRepository must now be used as follows.
+So UserRepository must now be instantiated as follows.

 ```typescript
 const users = new UserRepository(new HttpClient());